cpbotha/django-shell-ipynb/README.rst

 Alternatives
 ------------
-You can get the same behaviour by installing and using the `django-extensions
+You can get the same behaviour with the ``shell_plus`` management command added by `django-extensions
 <https://github.com/django-extensions/django-extensions>`_ app, which
 comes with a whole bunch of other management commands you might want or not want.